EQIP Prescribed Grazing: Practice 528 Guide

 - Are cattle being kept off areas designated for rest?

 If you're rotating cattle between any pastures at all, you have the starting point for a 528 plan.
-The question is whether that rotation is addressing a resource concern and whether it can be documented.
+The question is whether that rotation addresses a resource concern and can be documented.

 Step 2: Talk to Your NRCS Planner

 When you meet with NRCS about fencing or water development, tell them you want to include prescribed grazing in the application.
-They'll assess your current grazing management and help you build a plan that works for your operation and scores well in the ranking.
+They'll assess your current management and help you build a plan that works for your operation and scores well.

 Ask specifically: